 - the time limit

-On the other hand, cyber VaR models employ probabilities to assess the likely losses from cyberattacks over a particular timeframe.
+Cyber VaR models, on the other hand, employ probabilities to assess the likely losses from cyber attacks over a particular timeframe.

 Certain alleged constraints have impeded the implementation of cyber VaR models: